 Why Is My New MIG Liner Kinking During Installation?

-Cable’s twisted or you’re pushing too hard.
-Lay it straight, use short strokes, twist clockwise.
-For long runs, two-person job.
+The cable is likely twisted, or you’re pushing too hard.
+Lay it completely straight, use short strokes, and twist the liner clockwise as you push.
+For long guns, a two-person job makes this much easier.

 What’s the Difference Between Steel and Nylon MIG Liners?